Night of the Animated Dead: Plot

 The men devise an escape plan that involves gassing up at a nearby pump so they can flee in the truck Ben arrived in.
 Tom and Judy drive the truck while Ben uses a torch to ward off zombies from the back.
 At the pump, a spill causes the truck to catch fire.
-The engine explodes.
-Shrapnel kills Tom and Judy.
+Tom drives the truck away from the pump and the engine explodes.
+Shrapnel kills Tom and Judy before they could escape.
 Ben fights his way back to the house, but Harry refuses to let him inside.
-Ben breaks in anyway and beats Harry to the floor.
-Another TV news report shows Sheriff McClelland organizing posses to hunt and kill the undead ghouls.
+Ben breaks in anyway and beats Harry to the floor after barricading the door.
+Another TV news report shows Sheriff McClelland leading a large group of deputies, policemen and armed civilians to hunt and kill the undead ghouls.

 Zombies besiege the farmhouse.
-Ben shoots Harry in his stomach during the melee.
-Ben stumbles down to the cellar.
-Helen soon follows only to find their daughter Karen eating Harry’s corpse.
+Harry and Ben struggle for the rifle and Ben shoots Harry in his stomach during the melee.
+Harry stumbles down to the cellar.
+Helen soon follows only to find their daughter Karen eating at Harry's corpse.
 Karen then stabs her mother to death with a gardening trowel.
 The zombie horde pulls Barbara outside.
 With the house now overrun, Ben bunkers in the basement.
-Harry’s mutilated corpse reanimates, but Ben shoots it in the head and then shoots a dead but not yet reanimated Helen in the head as a precaution.
+Harry's mutilated corpse reanimates, but Ben shoots it in the head and then shoots a dead but not yet reanimated Helen in the head as a precaution.

-In the morning, Sheriff McClelland’s men arrive outside and they begin dispatching zombies.
-Hearing the gunshots, Ben goes back upstairs and toward a window to investigate.
-Mistaking him for a zombie, Sheriff McClelland directs a man named Vince to shoot Ben in the head.
-Ben’s body is then dragged to a pile of executed zombies that the posse sets on fire.
+In the morning, Sheriff McClelland's men arrive outside, and they begin dispatching zombies.
+Hearing the gunshots and police dogs barking, Ben goes back upstairs and toward a window to investigate.
+Mistaking him for a zombie at a distance, Sheriff McClelland directs a man named Vince to shoot Ben in the head.
+Ben's body is then dragged to a pile of executed zombies that the men set on fire.